-Upon completion of this offering, our board of directors will consist of directors, at least three of whom will satisfy the independence requirements of current SEC rules and The NASDAQ Global Market listing standards.
+Upon completion of this offering, our board of directors will consist of five directors, two of whom will satisfy the independence requirements of current SEC rules and The NASDAQ Global Select Market listing standards.
 Our certificate of incorporation provides that the terms of office of the directors are one year from the time of their election until the next annual meeting of stockholders or until their successors are duly elected and qualified.